 Gardaí who have the required skills may apply for promotion to the role of Garda sergeant, and climb the ranks of an Garda Síochána.
 The Ranks of An Garda Síochána are:

-→ Garda (see here for preparation courses)
+→ Garda (preparation courses)

-→ Garda Sergeant (see here for preparation course)
+→ Garda Sergeant (preparation course)

 → Superintendent